paroi-tech/smallteam/backend/utils/sqlite-with-transactions/README.md

 2. The package [sqlite](https://github.com/kriasoft/node-sqlite) is a wrapper to promisify the package _sqlite3_;
 3. This package **sqlite-with-transactions** is a wrapper to add transactions over the package _sqlite_.

-Notice: A package [sqlite3-transactions](https://github.com/Strix-CZ/sqlite3-transactions) exists but it locks the whole database.
+Notice: A package [sqlite3-transactions](https://github.com/Strix-CZ/sqlite3-transactions) exists but it locks the whole database during each transaction.
 Locking the database is a bad design choice.

 # Principle